Azure/azure-sdk-for-net/sdk/core/Azure.Core/README.md

 ## Usage Scenarios and Samples

-**❗ NOTE:** Samples in this file apply only to packages that follow [Azure SDK Design Guidelines](https://azure.github.io/azure-sdk/dotnet_introduction.html).
+**NOTE:** Samples in this file apply only to packages that follow [Azure SDK Design Guidelines](https://azure.github.io/azure-sdk/dotnet_introduction.html).
 Names of such packages usually start with `Azure`.

 ### Configuring Service Clients Using ```ClientOptions```
 Azure SDK client libraries typically expose one or more _service client_ types that